 Pruning and Shaping Ficus deltoides

 Pruning and shaping your Ficus deltoides can help maintain its size, shape, and overall appearance.
 Regular pruning not only keeps the plant looking tidy but also encourages new growth and prevents it from becoming too leggy.
-When pruning, make clean cuts just above a leaf node or branching point.

 One effective method of shaping your Ficus deltoides is by using wire or twine to gently guide its branches into desired positions.
 This can create an aesthetically pleasing bonsai-like appearance.
-Be sure to use soft, flexible wire and adjust it regularly to avoid damaging the plant.

 To further enhance the beauty of your Ficus deltoides, you can also remove any dead or yellowing leaves.
 This not only improves its appearance but also promotes better air circulation and reduces the risk of pests and diseases.
-Remember to use clean, sterilized pruning tools to prevent the spread of infections.

 Pro Tip: If you want to achieve a fuller and bushier look for your Ficus deltoides, consider pinching back the new growth.
 This involves using your fingertips or pruning shears to remove the tips of the branches.
 The plant will respond by producing multiple new shoots, resulting in a denser foliage.